Cozy Peach Kitchen

 Large black pot filled with rice and beans and a wooden spoon

 There is no recipe more important to a vegetarian than an easy rice and beans recipe.
-Not only is this a balanced and healthy meal, it's also very inexpensive to make and packed with flavor.
+Not only is this a balanced and healthy meal, but it's also very inexpensive to make.

 Jump to: